Francis Dade (politician)

 Francis Dade (1621 – May 1, 1662), was a Virginia soldier, politician and landowner.
-A English Royalist who emigrated to Virginia some time after the death of Charles I. In Virginia he officially used the name "John Smith" when he served as one of the two delegates representing tiny Warwick County and as Speaker of the Virginia House of Burgesses in 1658.
+An English Royalist who emigrated to Virginia some time after the death of Charles I. In Virginia he officially used the name "John Smith" when he served as one of the two delegates representing tiny Warwick County and as Speaker of the Virginia House of Burgesses in 1658.
 He died at sea in 1662 or 1663.

 Early and family life

 The seventh son of William Dade, Esq.
 (1579 - February 22, 1660), Francis immigrated from Tannington, county Suffolk, England and settled in Virginia about 1650.
 He used the name "John Smith", so historians believe he was involved in some royalist plot against Oliver Cromwell.